GoBotKR virus removal guide

 What is GoBotKR?

-GoBotKR is a high-risk trojan-type infection that entered the scene in May, 2018.
-It is basically an updated version of another trojan called GoBot2, which is written in Go programming language.
-GoBotKR is designed to open a backdoor for cyber criminals to access and remotely control the infected machine.
-Research results show that this malware is distributed using torrent websites.
-What's interesting, however, is that it targets mainly South Korean users.
-Presence of such infection can lead to a variety of issues and eliminating it is a must.
+GoBotKR is high-risk trojan-type infection that entered the scene in May, 2018.
+It is essentially an updated version of another trojan called GoBot2, which is written in the Go programming language.
+GoBotKR opens a 'backdoor' for cyber criminals to access and remotely control the infected machine.
+Research shows that this malware is distributed using torrent websites and targets mainly South Korean users.
+The presence of this infection on your system can lead to various issues and, therefore, it should be eliminated immediately.

-As mentioned above, GoBotKR is designed to open a backdoor which allows crooks to control the compromised machine.
-Research results show that cyber criminals mainly use compromised machines for DDoS attacks (by connecting them to a botnet), as well as to seed torrents and to spread this malware even further.
-As mentioned above, GoBotKR targets mainly South Korean users (80% of detections were located in South Korea).
-Additionally, most of the malicious executables are disguised as Korean TV shows/movies and, in some cases, games, and are proliferated using Korean torrent websites.
-Now GoBotKR uses a variety of evasion techniques in order to assure a successful infiltration.
-The torrent usually consists of three files: 1) malicious executable, which usually comes in .PMA (archive) or .DLL format; 2) .LNK file which has the exact same name as the game executable/video file, and; 3) the actual torrent content.
-The torrent's structure (or rather file placement) is the tricky part.
-The initial directory contains the aforementioned malicious executable, .LNK file and a directory (which is usually hidden).
-If user manages to go to the hidden directory and open the video/game from there, then nothing will happen.
-Yet most of users do not pay attention and end up opening the .LNK file (which, as mentioned above, is disguised as the movie/game itself).
-The .LNK file then automatically runs disguised executable and infects the system.
-Additionally, .LNK file opens the actual video or game as well, just to prevent user from getting suspicious.
-Once infiltrated, GoBotKR does a number of things.
+As mentioned above, GoBotKR opens a backdoor, which allows criminals to control the compromised machine.
+Research shows that cyber criminals mainly use compromised machines for DDoS attacks (by connecting them to a botnet) and to seed torrents and proliferate this malware even further.
+GoBotKR targets mainly South Korean users (80% of detections were located in South Korea).
+Additionally, most of the malicious executables are disguised as Korean TV shows/movies and, in some cases, games, which are proliferated using Korean torrent websites.
+GoBotKR uses various evasion techniques to ensure successful infiltration.
+The torrent usually comprises three files: 1) a malicious executable, which is usually in the .PMA [archive] or .DLL format; 2) a .LNK file, which has identical name to the game executable/video file, and; 3) a torrent content file.
+The torrent's structure (or rather file placement) is important.
+The initial directory contains the aforementioned malicious executable, .LNK file, and a directory (which is usually hidden).
+If the user manages to navigate to the hidden directory and open the video/game from there, nothing will happen, however, many users do not pay enough attention and end up opening the .LNK file (which, as mentioned above, is disguised as the movie/game itself).
+The .LNK file then automatically runs the disguised executable and infects the system.
+Additionally, the .LNK file opens the video or game as well, simply a measure to prevent the user from becoming suspicious.
+Following infiltration, GoBotKR takes a number of actions.
 Firstly, it checks various system information (IP address, CPU/GPU model, network configuration, etc.) and sends it to a remote Command & Control (C&C) server.
-This is being done to decide for which DDoS attacks should each machine be used.
-Moreover, GoBotKR checks the list of running processes and searches for ones that are included in its blacklist.
-These processes belong to various anti-virus/anti-spyware suites and, if at least one is detected, GoBotKR instantly terminates and deletes itself.
-If machine's IP address suggests that it belongs to one of organizations (e.g., Kaspersky, ESET-NOD32, etc.) in GoBotKR's blacklist, then it terminates/deletes itself as well.
-We should also mention that GoBotKR is designed to run two processes.
-The second process (a so-called "watchdog") simply monitors the first one (which operates as malware) and makes sure that it would always run.
-If the first process is terminated, the watchdog instantly relaunches it.
+This is to determine for which DDoS attacks each machine should be used.
+Furthermore, GoBotKR checks the list of running processes and searches for those included in its blacklist.
+These processes belong to various anti-virus/anti-spyware suites and, if at least one is detected, GoBotKR immediately terminates and deletes itself.
+If the machine's IP address suggests that it belongs to one of the organizations (e.g., Kaspersky, ESET-NOD32, etc.) in GoBotKR's blacklist, it again terminates/deletes itself.
+In addition, GoBotKR runs two processes.
+The second process (a so-called "watchdog") simply monitors the first (which operates as malware) and ensures that it will run.
+If the first process is terminated, the watchdog immediately relaunches it.

-Now when it comes to GoBotKR's behavior regarding the system, it is a rather dangerous malware.
-Although its main purpose is to connect infected machines to a botnet and to seed torrents, it is also capable of performing a number of other malicious actions, such as accessing various URLs, modifying web browsers' options, execute files/commands/scripts, enable and disable Windows Task Manager/Command Prompt/Registry editors, and many others (full list below).
-Therefore, its presence may be fatal.
-Cyber criminals can easily inject computers with additional high-risk viruses, such as ransomware or data-stealing trojans.
-Ransomware infections are designed to compromise stored files (typically, to encrypt them) and blackmail victims by offering a paid recovery (in most cases it is impossible to restore data manually).
-Data-stealing trojans usually targets bank, social network, email, and other personal accounts.
-They steal victim's contacts, logins/passwords, and other sensitive data, and store it in a remote server.
-Cyber criminals later use stolen information to generate revenue (money transferring, online purchases, etc.) Therefore, presence of ransomware and trojan infections may eventually lead to huge financial/data losses, identity theft, and a variety of other issues.
-It is also worth mentioning that the user itself typically has no idea that his/hers system is connected to a botnet.
-The malicious processes are concealed and it is virtually impossible to tell their presence without carefully analyzing the system.
-When performing a DDoS attack, however, system should slow down significantly.
-Crooks basically use infected machines to send queries to remote servers/websites in order to make them crash.
-The infected machine's resources (especially network) is highly loaded, what makes it less efficient when performing other tasks.
-In other words, performance of a machine that is connected to a botnet significantly decreases.
+GoBotKR's behavior clearly indicates that it is dangerous malware and a threat to the system.
+Although its main purpose is to connect infected machines to a botnet and to seed torrents, it is also capable of performing a number of other malicious actions, such as accessing various URLs, modifying browser options, executing files/commands/scripts, enabling and disabling Windows Task Manager/Command Prompt/Registry editors, and many others (full list below).
+Therefore, its presence can be fatal to the system.
+Cyber criminals can inject computers with additional high-risk viruses, such as ransomware or data-stealing trojans.
+Ransomware infections compromise stored files (typically, by encryption) to blackmail victims by offering paid recovery (in most cases, it is impossible to manually restore data).
+Data-stealing trojans usually target banks, social networks, email, and other personal accounts.
+They steal victims' contacts, logins/passwords, and other sensitive data, and store it on a remote server.
+Cyber criminals later use the information to generate revenue (via money transfers, online purchases, etc.).
+Therefore, the presence of ransomware and trojan infections can lead to significant financial/data losses, identity theft, and various other issues.
+Furthermore, the user might be unaware that the system is connected to a botnet.
+The malicious processes are concealed, and it is virtually impossible to detect their presence without carefully studying the system.
+When performing a DDoS attack, however, system performance should diminish significantly.
+Criminals essentially use infected machines to send queries to remote servers/websites to force them to crash.
+The infected machine's resources (especially the network) is highly loaded, thus rendering it less efficient when performing other tasks.
+Therefore, the performance of a machine that is connected to a botnet significantly diminishes.